Dickey Betts: Second Allman Brothers Band period

 The Allman Brothers Band reformed in 1979 and released the album Enlightened Rogues, with two members of Great Southern replacing Allman Brothers members who chose not to participate in the reunion: guitar player Dan Toler for pianist Chuck Leavell, and bassist David Goldflies for bassist Lamar Williams.
-Several albums and personnel changes followed, until declining record and concert ticket sales, personnel issues, and management problems led the group to disband again in 1982.
+Several albums and personnel changes followed until declining record and concert ticket sales, personnel issues, and management problems led the group to disband again in 1982.

-Betts formed another band, Betts, Hall, Leavell and Trucks, where he was co-frontman along with former Wet Willie singer, saxophone, and harmonica player Jimmy Hall.
+Betts formed another band, Betts, Hall, Leavell and Trucks, where he was co-frontman along with former Wet Willie singer, saxophonist, and harmonica player Jimmy Hall.
 Despite earning good notices, the group was unable to secure a recording contract and disbanded in 1984.
-Betts returned to his solo career performing live at smaller venues, and released the album Pattern Disruptive in 1989.
+Betts returned to his solo career, performing live at smaller venues and releasing the album Pattern Disruptive in 1989.

 Third Allman Brothers Band period

 When a one-off reunion tour was proposed in support of the Allman Brothers' Dreams box set, released in 1989 to commemorate the band's 20th anniversary, Betts's solo band again supplied the Allman Brothers' other lead guitarist, Warren Haynes.
 The success of the one-off tour resulted in a permanent reunion, which absorbed Betts's energies during the 1990s.
-This band line-up released three studio albums between 1990 and 1994 and won the praise of the critics.
+This band lineup released three studio albums between 1990 and 1994 and won the praise of the critics.
 In 1994, Haynes and Allmans bassist Allen Woody formed Gov't Mule with former Dickey Betts Band drummer Matt Abts as a side project, and they left the Allman Brothers for Gov't Mule full-time in 1997.
 They were replaced by Jack Pearson on guitar and Oteil Burbridge on bass.
 In 1999 Derek Trucks replaced Pearson as Betts's co-lead guitarist.

-Betts was replaced on numerous Allman Brothers tour dates throughout the mid-to-late 1990s, for what were reported in the media as "personal reasons".
+Betts was replaced on numerous Allman Brothers tour dates throughout the mid-to-late 1990s for what were reported in the media as "personal reasons".
 Betts's last show with the Allman Brothers was at the Music Midtown Festival in Atlanta, Georgia, on May 7, 2000.
 A breaking point was reached after that show and before the launch of the band's Summer Campaign Tour when the remaining original Allman Brothers members – Gregg Allman, Butch Trucks, and Jaimoe – suspended Betts.
 According to Betts, the band told him (reportedly via fax) to "get clean" (from alcohol and/or drugs).
 He was temporarily replaced for the 2000 tour by Jimmy Herring, formerly of the Aquarium Rescue Unit.
-When Betts filed suit against the other three original Allmans, the separation turned into a permanent divorce.
+When Betts filed suit against the other three original Allman Brothers Band members, the separation turned into a permanent divorce.